-0.1cm {\bf PMMA on Tile, Sandpaper, and Steel}
+0.1cm {\bf PMMA on tile, sandpaper, and steel}

-We model PMMA as an elastoplastic material with a Young's modulus $E = 3 \ {\rm GPa}$ and a Poisson ratio $\nu = 0.3$.
-The penetration hardness of PMMA depends on the indentation time, as it is a stress-augmented, thermally activated flow process.
-In this study, the indentation time is of the order $\tau = r/v$, where $v$ is the sliding speed, and $r$ is a characteristic length scale, approximately equal to the typical radius of a wear particle, $r \approx 3 \ {\rm \mu m}$.
-With a sliding speed of $v \approx 3 \ {\rm mm/s}$, the indentation time is estimated to be $\tau \approx 10^{-3} \ {\rm s}$.
+We model PMMA as an elastoplastic material with a Young's modulus of $E = 3 \ {\rm GPa}$ and a Poisson ratio of $\nu = 0.3$.
+The penetration hardness of PMMA depends on the indentation time, as the deformation process is a stress-augmented, thermally activated flow.
+In this study, the indentation time is estimated as $\tau = r/v$, where $v$ is the sliding speed and $r$ is a characteristic length scale, approximately equal to the typical radius of a wear particle, $r \approx 3 \ {\rm \mu m}$.
+For a sliding speed of $v \approx 3 \ {\rm mm/s}$, the indentation time is estimated to be $\tau \approx 10^{-3} \ {\rm s}$.

-For PMMA, the measured penetration hardness as a function of the strain rate is well described by the following relation (in MPa) (see Ref. \cite{Bru}):
+For PMMA, the measured penetration hardness as a function of the strain rate is well described by the following empirical relation (in MPa) (see Ref. \cite{Bru}):

 where $\tau_0 = 1 \ {\rm s}$.